-- 1. Once a honey super has been stored in a bee-proof manner for 21 days or stored in cold storage at -15 degrees Celsius or colder, for 72 hours and has had no subsequent contact with bees, it becomes an empty honey super. - 2.
+- Once a honey super has been stored in a bee-proof manner for 21 days or stored in cold storage at -15 degrees Celsius or colder, for 72 hours and has had no subsequent contact with bees, it becomes an empty honey super and may be moved within the Varroa mite management emergency zone or into the Varroa mite suppression emergency zone. - 2.
 Clause 13 of the Biosecurity Regulation 2017 requires a person to ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment.